Rust replaced almost the entire JavaScript build toolchain by 2026. Turbopack, Rolldown, Biome, oxlint, Bun. Why npm security made it inevitable.

 The pattern teams actually use: write the things that should not be rewritten twice in Rust, and put a thin native UI on top of them.

-• 1Password rewrote its core (sync, storage, crypto, permissions) in Rust, kept native UI per platform, and built TypeShare so type definitions stay consistent across the FFI boundary.
+libsignal.
+The protocol, AES-GCM and other primitives, zero-knowledge groups, and remote attestation are all Rust crates.
+Java, Swift, and TypeScript wrappers expose them to Android, iOS, and Desktop. - 1Password rewrote its core (sync, storage, crypto, permissions) in Rust, kept native UI per platform, and built TypeShare so type definitions stay consistent across the FFI boundary.
 One Rust core, eight clients on top.

-• Mozilla ships sync, login storage, browsing history, push, and experimentation as Rust components shared between Firefox iOS and Firefox Android, all generated through UniFFI.
+- Mozilla ships sync, login storage, browsing history, push, and experimentation as Rust components shared between Firefox iOS and Firefox Android, all generated through UniFFI.

-• Cloudflare ships BoringTun, a userspace WireGuard implementation in Rust, on millions of consumer iOS and Android devices through Mozilla VPN and others.
+- Cloudflare ships BoringTun, a userspace WireGuard implementation in Rust, on millions of consumer iOS and Android devices through Mozilla VPN and others.

-• Bitwarden is moving its cryptographic operations into a shared bitwarden_core Rust SDK consumed by every client.
+- Bitwarden is moving its cryptographic operations into a shared

-• String impedance.
+cargo-ndkfor Android.
+Xcode, codesigning, provisioning, and a sometimes fragilelipo/XCFramework dance for iOS.
+Every Rust target multiplies your CI matrix. - String impedance.
 Rust is UTF-8, Swift is UTF-16, Java/Kotlin is "modified UTF-8."
 Conversions are easy to get wrong, and "wrong" means corruption or crashes.

-• FFI overhead is real.
+- FFI overhead is real.
 The well-worn guidance: batch your calls.
 One call processing 100 items beats 100 calls processing one.

-• Binary size.
+- Binary size.
 A naive Rust core can add MB to your IPA or APK before optimization.
-LTO, panic=abort, and symbol stripping are the price of entry.
+LTO,

-• Platform API drift.
+panic=abort, and symbol stripping are the price of entry. - Platform API drift.
 Widgets, App Intents, Live Activities, Material You, and the latest media APIs almost always live outside the Rust core, in native code.
 Apple and Google ship features faster than any binding generator can chase.

 The takeaway for mobile is the same as on the desktop side: Rust as a shared core works.
 Rust as the whole app on mobile is niche.